P4R1H/affiliate-platform/affiliate-reconciliation-backend/docs/API_REFERENCE.md

 Authorization: Bearer {api_key}
 ```

-API keys are generated when creating a user account and can be retrieved via the `/users/me` endpoint.
+API keys are generated when creating a user account and returned in the response.

 ### Role-Based Access Control (RBAC)
 The platform implements role-based access control with the following user roles: